Band-selective third-harmonic generation in superconducting MgB$_2$: Possible evidence for Higgs amplitude mode in the dirty limit: Abstract

 \section{Abstract}

 We report on time-resolved linear and nonlinear terahertz spectroscopy of the two-band superconductor MgB$_2$ with the superconducting transition temperature $T_c \approx 36$~K. Third-harmonic generation (THG) is observed below $T_c$ by driving the system with intense narrowband THz pulses.
-For the pump-pulse frequencies $f=0.3$, 0.4, and 0.5~THz, temperature-dependent evolution of the THG signals exhibits a resonance maximum at the temperature where $2f=2\Delta_\pi(T)$, for the dirty-limit superconducting gap $2\Delta_\pi=1.03$~THz at 4~K. In contrast, for $f=0.6$ and 0.7~THz with $2f>2\Delta_\pi$, the THG intensity increases monotonically with decreasing temperature.
-Moreover, for $2f<2\Delta_\pi$ the THG is found nearly isotropic with respect to the pump-pulse polarization.
-These results suggest the predominant contribution of the driven Higgs amplitude mode of the dirty-limit gap, pointing to the importance of scattering for observation of the Higgs mode in superconductors.
+For the pump-pulse frequencies $f=0.3$, 0.4, and 0.5~THz, temperature-dependent evolution of the THG signals exhibits a resonance maximum at the temperatures with the resonance conditions $2f=2\Delta_\pi(T)$ fulfilled, for the dirty-limit superconducting gap $2\Delta_\pi$.
+In contrast, for $f=0.6$ and 0.7~THz with $2f>2\Delta_\pi(T\rightarrow0)=1.03$~THz, the THG intensity increases monotonically with decreasing temperature.
+Moreover, for $2f<2\Delta_\pi(T\rightarrow0)$ the THG is found nearly isotropic with respect to the pump-pulse polarization.
+These results suggest a predominant contribution of the driven Higgs amplitude mode of the dirty-limit $\pi$-band superconducting gap, pointing to the importance of scattering for observation of the Higgs mode in superconductors.

 Novel quantum phenomena, which may not be accessible to the linear spectroscopy in equilibrium states, can often be visualized in driven non-equilibrium states.
 A prominent example is the Higgs amplitude mode in a superconductor \cite{Anderson2,anderson1,PekkerVarma15,ShimanoTsuji20}.
 With the $U(1)$ rotational symmetry spontaneously broken, a superconducting state is characterized by fluctuations of the amplitude and phase of the superconducting gap.
 The Higgs mode corresponding to the amplitude fluctuations is a scalar excitation without charge or electric/magnetic dipoles.
 As such, it cannot directly couple to external probes in the linear-response regime \cite{ShimanoTsuji20}.